joakimmj/ml_course/README.md

 ### 2. Sentiment analysis of movie reviews
 file: [sentiment_analysis.py](tasks/sentiment_analysis.py)

 The data set includes multiple columns.
 For a simple binary classifier we could use the positive/negative label, but that is too easy.
 We are going to predict the exact score of the review.
-You can either use a multiclass classifier or a regression approach.
-Do remember that the goal here is to minimize RMSE, we don't really care about the f1 score.
+Here we are going to measure how well you are doing with Root Mean Squared Error.
+RMSE is a measure of how much, on average, your predictor is missing the target score.

+As we did in the last task we _could_ use a _classifier_.
+However, this would then be a so-called multiclass classification problem.
+If we instead want make use of the fact that the problem is predicting a score on a linear scale it would be smart to instead think of this as a regression problem.
+There are examples of _regressors_ in the model selector we looked at earlier.

 Instead of providing you with all the glue code you are going to build a pipeline.
 Think of a pipeline as a chain of transformers that mold the data, followed by an estimator that learns and predicts based on the earlier transformers.
 Pipeline docs for the curious: [docs](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).